Year 8 – Choosing Subject Options for Year 9

 Food Preparation & Nutrition

 This course is designed to help pupils learn through practical tasks.
 They are encouraged to cook every week and will learn how to make a range of basic products that will enable them to design their own menus.
-The course will also prepare pupils, and is required, if they wish to go on to study this subject at GCSE.
+The course will also prepare pupils for GCSE and is required if they wish to go on to study this subject at this level.